reinhart1010/nix/docs/en/common/prosodyctl.md

 layout: page
 title: common/prosodyctl (English)
 description: "The control tool for the Prosody XMPP server."
-content_hash: 0fdfc116e5a36786711d64cd26048fc7a62400a4
+content_hash: 2617e9d63220ce5ba6769601ccd1b660c9782c9c
-last_modified_at: 2024-01-26
+last_modified_at: 2024-02-05
 tldri18n_status: 2
 ---
 # prosodyctl

 The control tool for the Prosody XMPP server.
-NOTE: process management through `prosodyctl` is discouraged.
+Note: process management through `prosodyctl` is discouraged.
 Instead, use the tools provided by your system (e.g. `systemctl`).
 More information: <https://prosody.im/doc/prosodyctl>.

 - Show the status of the Prosody server: